It’s Game Time

 Start by cooking the rice according to the directions on the package.
 Next, saute the corn in a pan with some cooking oil until the kernels look a bit roasted.
 In a separate bowl, combine the ranch and sriracha, and then fold in the rest of the ingredients.

 And just like that, you have a sweet, savory, and spicy dip that will leave you scraping the bottom of the bowl for every last bit!
-The sauteed corn kernels, bell peppers, and Mahatma® Jasmine rice make this dip a slam dunk every time!
+The sauteed corn kernels, bell peppers, and Mahatma® Jasmine Rice (or Jasmine Rice Instant Pot) make this dip a slam dunk every time!

 What are your team’s colors?
 Do they happen to be red, orange, yellow, or green?
 Use bell peppers in your team’s colors to commit to the team spirit down to every last detail!